REVIVAL OF WHAT?

 We feel more connected to building materials of yesterday, e.g., wood-mold brick masonry, stone, slate, old-growth wood, than the ever-evolving material trend of today.

 We have an insatiable desire to learn the lessons of the past and put them into practice today.
-Simply put, we have a deep appreciation for the way things used to be built--when our buildings were more a craft.
+Simply put, we have a deep appreciation for the way things used to be designed and built--when our buildings were more a craft.

 Though buildings today are far more complex than buildings of just a few years ago, the importance of building wisely has never been more critical than it is today.
 By learning our history, we can become better designers.